Growing Blueberries in your backyard is an elementary task for all home gardeners.

 This year (2016) the plant is thriving again.
 All fruits (above picture 29) are gathered at the main stem.

-Growing blueberries shrubs into an organic garden hedge?
+How about growing blueberries shrubs into an organic garden hedge?